NWChemEx/PluginPlay/docs/source/background/statement_of_need.rst

      technical debt (the latter may occur as a result of rapid prototyping or different software development capabilities).
    - Encapsulation isolates developers from what everyone else is doing.
+   - Python :ref:`api` facilitates manipulating the modules

 #.
 Dynamic Module Interfaces

    - What we want to compute changes as research evolves.
    - Interfacing to software from new disciplines often requires new interfaces
+   - Python is the *de facto* glue language of choice.

+The need for the core framework to be written in C++, and the desire to support Python bindings, are fundamental design choices affecting all of PluginPlay.
+For this reason we do not continue to explicitly propagate them through the design documentation.
+However, when their assumption raises explicit concerns we will remind the reader of the language choices.